Trim (computing): Operation

-The TRIM command enables an operating system to notify the SSD of pages which no longer contain valid data.
-For a file deletion operation, the operating system will mark the file's sectors as free for new data, then send a TRIM command to the SSD.
-After trimming, the SSD will not preserve any contents of the block when writing new data to a page of flash memory, resulting in less write amplification (fewer writes), higher write throughput (no need for a read-erase-modify sequence), thus increasing drive life.
+The TRIM command enables an operating system to notify the drive of pages which no longer contain valid data.
+For a file deletion operation, the operating system will mark the file's sectors as free for new data, then send a TRIM command to the drive.
+After trimming, the drive will not preserve any contents of the block when writing new data to a page of flash memory, resulting in less write amplification (fewer writes), higher write throughput (no need for a read-erase-modify sequence), thus increasing drive life.

-Different SSDs implement the command somewhat differently, so performance can vary.
+Different drive implement the command somewhat differently, so performance can vary.

-TRIM tells the SSD to mark an LBA region as invalid and subsequent reads on the region will not return any meaningful data.
+TRIM tells the drive to mark an LBA region as invalid and subsequent reads on the region will not return any meaningful data.
 For a very brief time, the data could still reside on the flash internally.
-However, after the TRIM command is issued and garbage collection has taken place, it is highly unlikely that even a forensic scientist would be able to recover the data.
+However, after the TRIM command is issued and garbage collection has taken place, data recovery can become difficult or impossible, depending on the drive's firmware implementation of the command.